Wisconsin Gov. Tony Evers halting prison admissions to prevent COVID-19 spread

 Dane County has suspended some court cases as a result of the public health emergency, which slows the pace at which defendants would be given prison sentences.

 The county is rescheduling proceedings for criminal cases that involve defendants who are awaiting court dates outside of the jail, or holding those hearing via telephone or video conference.
-So the jail shouldn't be getting that many new inmates as a result of new prison sentences.
+So the jail shouldn’t be getting that many new inmates as a result of new prison sentences, Dane County Judge Nicholas McNamara said.

 But McNamara said crowding could become a problem in the long term if the public health crisis continues for months or a year.
 If people keep getting arrested, and they aren’t let out on bail while they wait for court, the county jail populations will slowly start to increase, he said.